-Michael M. Samuelian is a Vice President with the Related Companies, where his work focuses on the design of large-scale public private development projects.
-Michael is responsible for the urban planning, architectural design, marketing and public approvals of the Hudson Yards Project, a $15 billion master plan for 13 million square feet of mixed-use development on Manhattan’s West Side.
+Michael M. Samuelian, FAIA, AICP (AR ’95) is a Vice President with Related Companies, where his work focuses on the design of large-scale public private development projects.
+Michael is responsible for the urban planning, design management and public approvals of the Hudson Yards Project, a $20 billion master plan for 17 million square feet of mixed-use development on Manhattan’s West Side.

 Michael’s professional career as an architect has focused on large-scale commercial and urban planning projects beginning his career with Machado Silvetti in Boston, SMWM in San Francisco and HOK Architects in New York.
 At HOK he was the lead designer on a number of commercial, transportation and institutional projects including; Penn Station Acela Improvements, the Integrated Science Facility at SUNY Geneseo and the Somerset Corporate Center.

 He received his Bachelor of Architecture degree from Cooper Union and his Master of Architecture in Urban Design from Harvard University.
 Michael is also currently an Assistant Professor at Cooper Union, where he teaches a course titled “Professional Practice” in the School of Architecture.